KhawarMehfooz/tender-management-system/.ai/rules/tenders.md

 Transition rules (TenderStatus::allowedTransitions()): the 7 active phases (intake→review→decision→processing→quality→submission→follow-up) move forward one step at a time only, no skipping and no going back. cancelled/not-evaluated/excluded are reachable from any active phase (a tender can drop out early). won/lost are only reachable from submission/follow-up, since a bid must actually be submitted first.
 Terminal statuses (won/lost/cancelled/not-evaluated/excluded) have no further transitions.

 UI lives as a "Change status" row action in TendersTable (Filament Action, not EditAction) — its modal only offers the record's currently-valid next statuses and an optional reason, and the action hides itself once the tender is terminal.
 Don't re-add a free status Select to the form.

+## Docs
+The tender lifecycle is documented for end users in `docs/03-managing-tenders.md`.
+If the transition map or status-change UI changes, update that page too — see [[docs]].